For younger students, ORA offers Film Academy for 13-15 years.

 - College and museum tours: if you are thinking of applying to study at the University of Oxford, an ORA course is the perfect opportunity to visit some of the institution’s most famous Colleges (including New College, Magdalen College and Christ Church).
 You will also have the chance to visit Oxford’s Ashmolean Museum – famous for being the world’s first university museum.

-The events and entertainment on offer don’t stop when the sun starts to go down at our campuses!
-The following will be available to every student on our Film Academy:
+The events and entertainment on offer at our campuses don’t stop when the sun starts to go down!
+The following will be available to every student on our Film Academy Programme:

 - Film nights on campus: catch a movie with your new friends, without having to leave your College!